 Wandering or floating feeling

 HighVehicle doesn't track straight, requires constant corrections.
-Can indicate worn steering components or alignment issues.
+Can indicate worn steering components or suspension problems.

 Pull that changes with acceleration